-Pacific is currently developing our Fall 2020 plan for housing in accordance with the current phases of the Governor’s guidelines for Reopening Oregon.
-We are working on guidelines for the number of students who will be able to live in the residence hall rooms, protocols for guests in residence halls, and many other factors, and will communicate those plans as soon as we are able.
+Pacific has a plan for housing in accordance with the current phases of the Governor’s guidelines for Reopening Oregon.
+We have guidelines for the number of students who are able to live in the residence hall rooms, protocols for guests in residence halls, and many other factors.
 Please review the current COVID-19 Frequently Asked Questions below.

 - COVID-19 Housing & Dining Information